gvwilson/thirdbit/fiction/iffy/index.md

 Sandrine shooked her head.
 "Sorry."
 She hadn't told anyone about her exchange with Iffy the night before.
-At first she told herself it was because she wasn't sure it had actually happened, but at some point during her isolation she admitted to herself that she had't because she was afraid.
-Would they still need her once they had what they wanted or would they de-imprint her?
+Would they still need her once they had what they wanted?
-Or something worse?
+Or would they de-imprint her?

 The Marine held out der hand.
 Sandrine belatedly slurped her tea and gave der back the the mug and towel.